zavoloklom/material-design-hierarchical-display/README.md

 #### Options

 #####**action**: `string`
-Action that should be executed when you call the plugin.
+Method that should be executed when you call the plugin.
 _default_: `show`

 #####**speed**: `number`